sws2apps/organized-app/TRANSLATION.md

-# CPE App Translation Guide
+# Organized App Translation Guide

 ## Get started

-1. Open the [Congregation Program for Everyone](https://crowdin.com/project/cpe-sws) project on Crowdin
+1. Open the [project](https://crowdin.com/project/cpe-sws) in Crowdin.
 2. Find your locale and start translation.
 Find more details in [guide for volunteer translators](https://support.crowdin.com/for-volunteer-translators/)

 All translated and approved content will be pushed to this repo automatically.
 You don't need to create any PRs with translation.